Right to Work Check: Employer Compliance Guide

 c.
 Seasonal Agricultural Workers: For sectors like agriculture, specific visa schemes, such as the Seasonal Worker Visa, may apply.
 Employers must verify that these workers have the appropriate visa for the duration of their employment.

 d.
 Sponsored Workers: Individuals employed under sponsored work routes such as the Skilled Worker visa or Global Business Mobility visas must have their sponsorship and visa details checked.
 Employers must ensure they hold a valid Certificate of Sponsorship and the appropriate visa.
-Also, specific rules apply to sponsored visa holders working taking on additional employment; they can work up to an additional 20 hours weekly in a role with another employer if it has an eligible SOC code and provided they’re still doing the job they’re being sponsored for.
+Also, specific rules apply to sponsored visa holders taking on additional employment; they can work up to an additional 20 hours weekly in a role with another employer if it has an eligible SOC code and provided they’re still doing the job they’re being sponsored for.
 They will need to apply to update their visa if working more than 20 hours for a second job.

 e.
 Family Members of Migrants: Family members of individuals who have the right to work in the UK may also be eligible to work, but employers must check their specific visa or permit conditions.

 f.
 Asylum Seekers and Refugees: Asylum seekers may have limited rights to work, typically requiring permission from the Home Office.
 Refugees granted asylum in the UK have the same work rights as UK citizens.
-Asylum seekers with outstanding claims for over 12 months who received permission to work before 3 April 2024 can only work in roles on the Shortage Occupation List.
+Asylum seekers with outstanding claims for over 12 months who received permission to work before 3 April 2024 can only work in roles on the old-style Shortage Occupation List.
 For those granted permission after 4 April 2024, only roles on the Immigration Salary List are eligible.
 Archived versions of the Shortage Occupation List remain available on GOV.UK.

 Employers may wish to take professional advice if they are unsure about verifying eligibility to work in more complicated circumstances.